-Alternative Childhood Education Master of Education (P-6)
+Alternative Elementary Education Master of Education (K-6)

-The Alternative Master of Education in Childhood Education is designed for individuals who have a bachelor's degree in a non-education area and desire a master's degree and an Alabama teaching certificate.
-Students must meet the admission requirements, which include courses and/or experiences in the humanities, social sciences, mathematics and science or demonstrate successful completion of the Elementary Education Praxis II test(s).
-The program provides the alternative graduate student with the knowledge in teaching and curriculum to teach in any level from infancy through sixth grade (P-6).
-Extensive field experiences and an internship in a public school setting are required.
+The Alternative Master of Education in Childhood Education is designed for individuals who have a bachelor's degree in a non-education area and desire a master's degree and an Alabama teaching certificate in Elementary Education.
+Students must meet the admission requirements, which include courses and/or experiences in the humanities, social sciences, mathematics and science by passing the Elementary multiple subjects PRAXIS test and having 12 hours of coursework in English/Language Arts.
+The program provides the alternative graduate student with the knowledge in teaching and curriculum to teach in any level from kindergarten through sixth grade (K-6).
+Extensive field experiences and an internship in a public or private school setting are required.
 Satisfactory completion of the program enables students to apply for Alabama Class A certification in early childhood and elementary education.